biohackathon2021/project-12/paper.md

 The number of specimens collected shows a clear increase during the course of time.
 The beginning of the records shows a pure male-male gender combination in the collection of the specimens.
 In the late 18th century the first specimens were collected by mixed gender teams and it takes until the beginning of the 19th century that female only collecting teams are showing up in the data.
 In the 20th century, the pure male collecting teams are dropped below 70% and still decreasing.

 # Discussion and/or Conclusion
+Given that there are around 2 billion specimens in natural history collections worldwide [@arino2010approaches], and only a small propoortion of those have been full digitized and linked to identifiers for their collectors

 ![An infographic illustrating Alicia Lourteig and her place in the collecting network together with a biographical vignette.](./figures/Alicia_Lourteig.png)
 ![An infographic illustrating Hanna Resvoll-Holmsen and her place in the collecting network together with a biographical vignette.](./figures/Hanna_Resvoll_Holmsen.png)